300 Grove St

 Fiori di zucca ( $16) were recommended by our server.
 They are freshly fried and filled with macadamia creamy goodness.
 9/10

 Wood Grilled Market Vegetables ($12) Fresh Market Vegetables Served With Salsa Verde is also a great dish.
 Beets, potatoes, broccoli and more.
 Grilled then drizzled with a slightly sweet vinaigrette.
 Gf Nf Sf 9/10

 Pappardelle ($20) Rich Bolognese was a dark wheat pasta with impossible meat.
 Reasonable sized portion and slightly al dente.
 Not amazing, but very good.
 Gluten free option.
 Nf 8/10

 Spicy Sausage & Peppers Pizza ($24 +$3 Gf) Ricotta, Mozzarella Sausage With Fire Roasted Peppers And Onions, Pomodoro Sauce, Calabrian Chili has a rice based crust.
-This had the most degradation compared to a ‘normal’ pizza.
+Pretty spicy on a level of 4 out of 10 chilis.
+This had some degradation compared to a ‘normal’ pizza.
 Still it is amazing to vegans to have this level of pizza.
 7.5/10

 Spumoni ($13) Cherry, Chocolate, And Pistachio Mousse Dipped In Dark Chocolate With Amarena Cherries is a one of the most imaginative vegan desserts we’ve had.
 Picture a big bon bon filled with ‘ice cream’.
 Hard to crack open but very fun.
 Gf 8.5/10